Delotha/delotha.github.io/resume/index.md

 ### Technical

+* Intermediate PC/server assembly, troubleshooting, and repair
-* Intermediate support of all versions of Windows, up to and including Windows 10
+* Intermediate support of all versions of Windows, up to and including Windows 11
 * Entry-level support of Linux desktops and servers (Ubuntu and CentOS)
   * Includes installing and configuring software, mostly for hosting websites
 * Racking and cabling network hardware
 * Diagnosis and replacement of computer hardware
-* Completed CompTIA A+ certification
 * Basic programming skills in various languages
   * Not enough to write a program from scratch, but I commit bug fixes to a few small open source projects
   * I write my own BASH scripts for basic tasks
 * Intermediate experience installing, configuring, and using WordPress to build websites
+* Basic experience installing, configuring, and using Nagios and Zabbix for monitoring
-* Basic experience installing, configuring, and using Nagios, Puppet/Foreman, SaltStack, and Zabbix
+* Basic experience installing, configuring, and using Puppet/Foreman, SaltStack, and Ansible
+* Completed CompTIA A+ certification

 ### Management